vboyev-MSFT/defender-docs/defender-office-365/quarantine-admin-manage-messages-files.md

 In the Microsoft Defender portal at <https://security.microsoft.com>, go to **Email & collaboration** \> **Review** \> **Quarantine** \> **Email** tab.
 Or, to go directly to the **Email** tab on the **Quarantine** page, use <https://security.microsoft.com/quarantine?viewid=Email>.

 By default, only the first 100 entries are shown until you scroll down to the bottom of the list, which loads more results.

+> [!TIP]
+> For answers to frequently asked questions about quarantined messages, select :::image type="icon" source="media/m365-cc-sc-refresh-icon.png" border="false"::: **Resolution to common issues** at the top of the page.

 On the **Email** tab, you can decrease the vertical spacing in the list by clicking :::image type="icon" source="media/m365-cc-sc-standard-icon.png" border="false"::: **Change list spacing to compact or normal** and then selecting :::image type="icon" source="media/m365-cc-sc-compact-icon.png" border="false"::: **Compact list**.